Long Island Assault and Battery Lawyer

 Long Island is an area located in New York.
 In a geographic sense as a physical island, Long Island includes the New York City boroughs of Kings and Queens, as well as, the counties of Nassau and Suffolk.
 Often, however, Long Island is meant to only refer to the area of Nassau County and Suffolk County.

 Long Island is the location of the Law Office of Stephanie G. Ovadia.
-Located in the lovely hamlet of South Hempstead in Nassau County, the Law Office of Stephanie G. Ovadia has provided legal assistance to those living on Long Island and surrounding areas for decades.
+Located in the lovely hamlet of East Meadow in Nassau County, the Law Office of Stephanie G. Ovadia has provided legal assistance to those living on Long Island and surrounding areas for decades.

 REQUEST A FREE CONSULTATION